quantum5/bird-filter/README.md

 ## Defining BGP sessions

 You can use [`skeleton.conf`][skeleton] as a basic `bird` starting config.
+Remember to read the `NOTE`s and change the things marked `FIXME`.

-Note that in this config, static protocol routes are internal to `bird` and will not be exported to the kernel routing table.
+Also note that in this config, static protocol routes are internal to `bird` and will not be exported to the kernel routing table.
 You can change this by changing the export rules for `protocol kernel`.

 This filter library makes use of two basic static protocols:
 * `node_v4`: IPv4 routes to be exported by the `export_cone` helper.